Skatterbrainz/WelcomeToEarth/chapter4.md

 One of the visitors, Jim, walked out first.
 As he approached, he was starting to make out their faces more clearly.
 Within a few seconds, he realized that each of the visitors had what appeared to be a face like a human buttocks, with a mouth that was identical to a rectum.

-"Howdy!" he shouted
+"_Howdy!_" he shouted.

-"Pfffftt!
+"_Pfffftt!
 Pppfpfffpfppfffft!
-Thftpt tfffffpttt!" they replied, sounded exactly like farting.
+Thftpt-tfffffpttt!_" they replied, sounded exactly like farting.

 Jim couldn't help but laugh.